 How to Record Payment in Accounting?

-Recording payment in accounting can otherwise be referred to as “accounts payable,” which means the total amount a given company owes to companies or suppliers for purchasing their products or services.
+Recording payment in accounting can otherwise be referred to as “accounts payable,” which means the total amount a given company owes to companies or suppliers for products or services.
 Furthermore, the accounts payable balance is reflected in the balance sheet, specifically on the current liabilities section, and includes all invoices that are due to be paid.

 For example, a company that just purchased its office supplies from Company B and receives an invoice of $500 should put the amount on record and pay it on or before the due date to avoid a default.